Drag The Appropriate Labels To Their Respective Targets. Chegg

 5. Check Your Work:

 Once you've placed all the labels, thoroughly review your work.
-Double-check each placement to ensure that every label accurately reflects its corresponding target.
+That said, double-check each placement to check that every label accurately reflects its corresponding target.
 Examine the overall picture to ensure logical consistency and coherence.

 6. Seek Clarification When Needed:

 If you're unsure about a particular label or target, don't hesitate to consult your learning materials, seek help from a classmate, or explore supplementary resources.
-It’s better to clarify your understanding before proceeding than to make an incorrect placement.
+It’s better to clarify your understanding before proceeding than to make an incorrect placement And it works..

 Advanced Strategies for Complex Labeling Tasks